-Minor in Russian and Eastern European Studies:

-The minor in Russian and Eastern European Studies was approved with a requirement that the proposal be brought back to the EPC in the Fall of 1998 for resource review and that the EPC report its recommendations to the AC at that time.

-AC: 04/03/1995 AC: 05/01/1995

-Women's Studies Program: The minor in Women's studies is approved.

-Master of Arts in American Studies: The Master of Arts in American Studies is approved.
+Minor in Russian and Eastern European Studies: The minor in Russian and Eastern European Studies was approved with a requirement that the proposal be brought back to the EPC in the Fall of 1998 for resource review and that the EPC report its recommendations to the AC at that time.
+AC: 04/03/1995 AC: 05/01/1995 Women's Studies Program: The minor in Women's studies is approved.
+AC: 02/01/1993 Master of Arts in American Studies: The Master of Arts in American Studies is approved.
+AC: 05/15/1996 Master of Fine Arts in Creative Writing: The Master of Fine Arts in Creative Writing is approved.
+AC: 12/03/2007 Master of Arts in Communication: The Master of Arts in Communication is approved.
+AC: 04/07/2008

-MBA Program:

-The MBA program as delineated in Section E of the document "A Master of Business Administration (MBA) Program Proposal" is accepted.
-AC: 02/14/1994

-Corporate Cohort Program in Organizational Communication: The Corporate Cohort Program in Organizational Communication leading to a Master or Arts in Communication is approved.

-AC 04/10/2006

-Masters of Science in Mathematics:

-The Masters of Science in Mathematics is approved.

-Master of Science in Nursing: The Master of Science in Nursing is approved.
+Master of Secondary Education with Initial 7-12 Certification: The revised Master of Secondary Education with Initial 7-12 Certification is approved.

-Master of Science in Nurse Anesthesia: The Nurse Anesthesia track in the Graduate Nursing Program is approved.

-Master of Science: Clinical Nurse Leader track The Clinical Nurse Leader track in the Graduate Nursing Program is approved.

-Master of Science in Accounting: The Master of Science in Accounting is approved subject to the provision that adjuncts will be paid in accordance with the Memo of Understanding.

-Master of Science in Taxation:
+Certificate of Advanced Studies in Literacy: The Certificate of Advanced Studies in Literacy is approved.
+AC: 04/07/2008 MBA Program: The MBA program as delineated in Section E of the document "A Master of Business Administration (MBA) Program Proposal" is accepted.
+AC: 02/14/1994 Corporate Cohort Program in Organizational Communication: The Corporate Cohort Program in Organizational Communication leading to a Master or Arts in Communication is approved.
+AC 04/10/2006 Masters of Science in Mathematics: The Masters of Science in Mathematics is approved.
+AC: 11/02/1998 Master of Science in Nursing: The Master of Science in Nursing is approved.
+AC: 05/03/1993 Master of Science in Nurse Anesthesia: The Nurse Anesthesia track in the Graduate Nursing Program is approved.
+AC: 12/05/2005 Master of Science: Clinical Nurse Leader track The Clinical Nurse Leader track in the Graduate Nursing Program is approved.
+AC: 03/05/2007 Master of Science in Accounting: The Master of Science in Accounting is approved subject to the provision that adjuncts will be paid in accordance with the Memo of Understanding.
+AC: 11/01/2004 Master of Science in Taxation: The Master of Science in Taxation is approved subject to the provision that adjuncts will be paid in accordance with the Memo of Understanding.
+AC: 11/01/2004 Re Masters of Science in Accounting and Taxation:

-The Master of Science in Taxation is approved subject to the provision that adjuncts will be paid in accordance with the Memo of Understanding.
+Issues surrounding the provision that adjuncts be paid in accordance with the Memo of Understanding [in the Master of Science in

-Re Masters of Science in Accounting and Taxation: Issues surrounding the provision that adjuncts be paid in accordance with the Memo of Understanding [in the Master of Science in Accounting and the Master of Science in Taxation programs] have been resolved.
+Accounting and the Master of Science in Taxation programs] have been resolved.